 Let your coffee sit for a few minutes before drinking

-After you have combined the coffee grounds and the water in a mug, let it sit and brew for a few minutes before drinking it.
+After combining the coffee grounds and water in a mug, let it sit and brew for a few minutes before drinking.

 This will allow the hot water to brew the coffee.
 Then, you can add creamer, milk, or sugar to your mug of joe.